oddcamp/frontend-manual/README.md

 ### Animations

-Our suggestion is not to rely on JavaScript for animations or transitions, if the same effects can be accomplished purely with CSS (using JavaScript for class toggling only).
+Our suggestion is not to rely on JavaScript for animations or transitions if the same effects can be accomplished purely with CSS (using JavaScript for class toggling only).

 ### Resources